-There are tools available to show websites on PowerPoint slides like LiveWeb and LiveSlides.
+There are tools available to show websites on PowerPoint slides like LiveWeb and LiveSlides (EDIT: website seems to be down – link removed).
 I’m recommending them often.
 You can use that to draw a web browser object on your slide, and then specify the URL to show in there.
 When you run your slideshow, you will see that website on a given slide.
 Every time the slide is shown, the website output is rebuilding and displayed again on your television screen.
 People often use this to grab legacy data from a reporting website or e.g. to show local weather information.

 No PowerPoint Shape